telephone/LookingGlass/README.md

 This is not to be confused with the Drupal Nagios Looking Glass Module.
 That is a completely unrelated project.

-To install download into /sites/all/modules/.
+To install, cd to /sites/all/modules/ then git clone.
 Enable in Drupal Modules.
 Browse to http://mydomain.com/LookingGlass

 There are no bells and whistles like admin configurations and block functions.
 Only the minimum modifications and hardcoded url required to get it to work as a Drupal module.
 Those other things should be easy to add if you want to do that.